chinapedia/wikipedia.abstract.en/Page/Diode.md

 Current–voltage characteristic

-Diode_current_wiki.png

 A semiconductor diode's behavior in a circuit is given by its current–voltage characteristic, or I–V graph (see graph below).
 The shape of the curve is determined by the transport of charge carriers through the so-called _depletion layer_ or _depletion region_ that exists at the p–n junction between differing semiconductors.
 When a p–n junction is first created, conduction-band (mobile) electrons from the N-doped region diffuse into the P-doped region where there is a large population of holes (vacant places for electrons) with which the electrons "recombine".
 When a mobile electron recombines with a hole, both hole and electron vanish, leaving behind an immobile positively charged donor (dopant) on the N side and negatively charged acceptor (dopant) on the P side.
 The region around the p–n junction becomes depleted of charge carriers and thus behaves as an insulator.

 However, the width of the depletion region (called the depletion width) cannot grow without limit.
 For each electron–hole pair recombination made, a positively charged dopant ion is left behind in the N-doped region, and a negatively charged dopant ion is created in the P-doped region.
 As recombination proceeds and more ions are created, an increasing electric field develops through the depletion zone that acts to slow and then finally stop recombination.
 At this point, there is a "built-in" potential across the depletion zone.

-PN_band.gif diode in forward bias mode, the depletion width decreases.
+diode in forward bias mode, the depletion width decreases.
 Both p and n junctions are doped at a 1e15/cm3 doping level, leading to built-in potential of ~0.59V.
 Observe the different Quasi Fermi levels for conduction band and valence band in n and p regions (red curves).]]

 Reverse bias